 Wine-colored water

-Divide into 3 groups and wash the seeds.
+Divide into 3 groups and wash the seeds

-Divide into 3 groups and wash the seeds.
+Divide into 3 groups and wash the seeds

-Seed drying and explanation session
+Seed drying and information session

 Place the seeds on newspaper to dry.